Booking terms and conditions

 Please note: We may, at our discretion verbally agree to hold a provisional reservation for you in respect of accommodation only - “an option”.
 An option does not bring into existence a contract.
 It may not be possible to hold options for peak dates.
 Please call to inform us if you wish to cancel an option.
 In any event an option will automatically expire 2 days from the date it is held by us on behalf of the supplier concerned if we have not received written or verbal confirmation of your booking and the deposit from you.
 We will not hold options if the date your chosen arrangements are due to commence is within 10 weeks of you requesting the option.

 The balance of the holiday cost must be received by us not less than 10 weeks prior to the date your arrangements are due to commence.
 This date will be shown on the confirmation invoice.
 Reminders are not sent.
 If we do not receive all payments due in full and on time, we and/or the relevant supplier reserve the right to treat your booking as cancelled by you.
 In this case the cancellation charges set out in clause 7 will be payable.

-Payment can be made by debit card, credit card or bank transfer.
-Payment of the balance should be paid by debit card or bank transfer.
+Payment of the deposit can be made by debit card, credit card or bank transfer.
+Payment of the balance should be paid by debit card or bank transfer only.
 If you wish to pay by bank card, please give your card number, expiry date, issue number and full name as it appears on the card and the card billing address.
 If you wish to pay by bank transfer please contact us for our account details and sort code.
 All payments made by cheque or bank transfer should be made payable to ‘NUCO Travel Ltd Trust Account’.
 Please be aware that payments made out to trading names and not the registered company name may not be accepted, leading to a delay in receiving your fund.